mozsocia/next_js_all/setup_prisma_nextjs.md

    ```

 3. **Sync the Database**:
-   Run the following command to create the database tables based on your schema:
+   Run the following command to create the database tables based on your schema:  This syncs your database with the schema without generating migrations (useful for prototyping).
    ```bash
    npx prisma db push
    ```